Skip to content

 When is the rainy season in Peru?

-In many Andean regions, the rainy season roughly falls between November and March.
-In the Amazon region, a wet period often occurs between November and April, although rain can occur year-round.
-The coast often remains very dry, although garúa (rainy downpours) are common between approximately May and November.
+In many Andean regions, the rainy season is roughly between November and March.
+In the Amazon region, a wet phase often occurs between November and April.

-Which months are best for visiting Machu Picchu and Cusco?
+Which months are good for Machu Picchu and Cusco?

-Many plans work well during the Andean dry season, roughly between April and October, because rain is less frequent and visibility is often better.
-Transitional months like April, May, and September can offer a good balance between weather and occupancy.
+Many plans work well during the Andean dry season, approximately between April and October.
+Transition months like April, May, and September can offer a good balance.

-What role does altitude play in the perception of temperature?
+What role does altitude play in how temperature feels?

-A large difference between day and night is normal in the Andes.
-Sunny middays often feel pleasant, while evenings and nights can be cold, even without winter in the European sense.
+A big difference between day and night is normal in the Andes.
+Sunny middays often feel pleasant, while evenings and nights can get cold.

-Why does Lima feel cold in winter, even though it hardly rains?
+Why does Lima feel cool in winter, even though there's hardly any rain?

-Fog, high humidity, and garúa reduce sunlight and make the air feel colder.
-Measurable precipitation often remains low, yet the feeling of damp cold persists.
+Fog, high humidity, and Garúa reduce sunlight and make the air feel colder.
+Measurable precipitation often remains low.

-A drier period between roughly May and October often facilitates activities on established trails.
-A wetter period between roughly November and April supports boat trips and excursions into flooded forest areas because water levels are higher.
+A drier period, approximately between May and October, often facilitates activities on solid paths.
+A wetter period supports boat tours and trips into flooded forest areas.

 Sources